MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

     >**Note:** Copy these credentials to Notepad.
 You will need them later.

     >**Note:** These credentials will be passed through the URI.
-Do not include any special charaters that affect the interpretation of the URI.
+Do not include any special characters that affect the interpretation of the URI.
 For example, @, $, or #.
 An asterick or plus sign (in the middle of the string) would work.

 ## Task 4: Deploy code to the staging deployment slot